crimethinc/website/docs/publishing.md

 - The Redirects manager is pretty smart about doing the right thing with your input.
 And is also pretty forgiving.
 - Technically, what gets saved looks like `/sourcepath` and `/target-path` with leading `/`s and no leading domain (https://crimethinc.com or cwc.im).
 - It should strip those out if you ever paste them in.
-BUT if you ever see something end up as the saved Redirect that doesn't look like `/sourcepath` and `/target-path`, raise a flag because something went wrong.
+BUT if you ever see something end up as the saved Redirect that doesn't look like `/from` and `/to`, raise a flag because something went wrong.
 - External redirects ARE allowed though. `/target-path` can be a fully qualified URL if it's pointing to a different domain.
-  - **sourcepath**: `/wtf` and **targetpath**`http://example.com`.
+  - **from**: `/wtf` and **to**`http://example.com`.
   - `http://` is required if that's the case. `www.example.com` is not enough.
-- `Source path` has to be unique.
-If you try to create a Redirect with a `Source path` that already exists, you'll get an error saying "Source path has already been taken." and you'll need to use something else instead.
+- `From` has to be unique.
+If you try to create a Redirect with a `From` that already exists, you'll get an error saying "Source path has already been taken." and you'll need to use something else instead.
   - If whatever you end up using is different from the `Short URL Path` saved on the Article, you should go back to the article and update its `Short URL Path` to match.
 - Again, eventually all of this will be automated.